qfpl/blog/content/drafts/reflex/growing-a-date-picker-1.md

   (_textInput_element tI)
 ```

-Now that enough of a widget has been built, I can build a quick test page, include the widget and
-see what happens.

 ### Something is not quite right...

-During testing, the page would quickly become unusable even though the data itself was flowing
+Unfortunately, during testing the page would quickly become unusable even though the data was being
-through correctly.
-Invalid dates were being filtered out and valid ones were triggering the expected
+handled correctly.
+Invalid dates were being filtered out, and valid ones were triggering the
-updates.
-If you have a quick scroll back through the ``Dynamic`` and ``Event`` values that were
+expected updates.
+If you have a quick scroll back through the ``Dynamic`` and ``Event`` values that
-constructed and how they were used, can you see where I went wrong?
+were constructed and how they were used, can you see where I went wrong?

-The issue was that I had built an ``Event`` loop that would trigger itself and lead to an infinite
+The issue was that I had built an ``Event`` loop that would trigger itself and lead to hot mess of
-loop.
+infinite recursion and sadness.
 Whoops.
 Let's have a look at that...

 Starting with the ``Event`` from the text input:
 ```haskell